statmike/vertex-ai-mlops/Applied Forecasting/readme.md

     - [ ] 7 Prophet in Custom Job
     - [ ] 8 Tournament
 - [ ] Turn 8 into solution: register components to artifact registry and build pipelines dynamically
+- 08 Update
+    - [ ] add ARIMA_PLUS_XREG - wait for GA and time_series_id parameter
+    - [ ] add more open source methods - a dask based would be good
+        - sktime
+        - StatsForecast (use Fugue?)
+        - GluonTS
+        - Darts
 - Price optimization example like: https://cloud.google.com/blog/products/ai-machine-learning/price-optimization-using-vertex-ai-forecast